Agenzia per la Cybersicurezza Nazionale

-The Agenzia per la Cybersicurezza Nazionale (ACN) was established in Italy in 2021 on the basis of the decree law of June 14, 2021, n.
-82.
+The Agenzia per la Cybersicurezza Nazionale (ACN; Italian: National Cybersecurity Agency) is an Italian government agency established by decree 82 of 14 June 2021.

-The ACN is an Italian government body established with resilience and security tasks in information technology, also for the purpose of protecting national security in the cyberspace, and ensures coordination between the public entities involved in the matter.
+The ACN was established to provide cybersecurity to information technology, and also for the purpose of protecting national security in cyberspace, and ensures coordination between the public entities involved in the matter.

 It pursues the achievement of national and European strategic autonomy in the digital sector, in synergy with the national production system, as well as through the involvement of the university and research world.
 It favors specific training courses for the development of the workforce in the sector and supports awareness campaigns as well as a widespread culture of cybersecurity.

+History

-Cyberattack alerts, monitoring, detection and prevention activities
+Cyberattack alerts, monitoring, detection, and prevention activities

-The agency constantly carries out activities of alert, monitoring, detection and prevention of cyber attacks as in the case of the massive global cyberattack of February 5, 2023.

-During the cyberattack, a large part of the TIM network was out of order due to a problem with data flows from the international network which also had an impact in Italy.

-The attack exploited a vulnerability on VMware ESXi servers.

-The damage on the Italian national network have amounted to millions of euros, thousands of servers affected.
+The agency constantly carries out activities of alert, monitoring, detection, and prevention of cyberattacks, as in the case of the massive global cyberattack of 5 February 2023.
+During the cyberattack, a large part of the TIM network was out of order due to a problem with data flows from the international network, which also had an impact in Italy.
+The attack exploited a vulnerability in VMware ESXi servers.
+The damage to the Italian national network has amounted to millions of euros, and thousands of servers has been affected.
 However, the following day, the agency reduced the scope of the attack, reporting that no critical systems were affected.
 On 22 February 2023, the agency issued a new alert against an attack perpetrated by Russian activists.
-The cyberattack is claimed by the pro-Russian group NoName057.
+The cyberattack is claimed by the pro-Russian group NoName057(16).